transportapi/usage-examples/Readme.md

 1. Run the usage examples locally (See [Development](#development))
 2. Open `http://localhost:8080/src?localDevelopment=true&branch=<REVIEWED BRANCH>`
-Please note that you have to manually add the `localDevelopment=true&branch=<REVIEWED BRANCH>`query parameters on each page.
+Please note that you have to manually add the `localDevelopment=true&branch=<REVIEWED BRANCH>`query parameters to the url of each page.

 ### By using experimental examples in production

 The usage examples navigation page supports experimental usage examples to perform production quality inspection without affecting the user experience.
 The examples that are marked as experimental won't be shown unless an additional request parameter `showExperimental=true` is provided.

 Example:
 https://developer.transportapi.com/examples?showExperimental=true

 To mark example as experimental add `experimental: true` to the listed `examples` in `main.js`